AlexTkDev/PDF-to-Word-Conversion/README.md

 - **PDF_processing_with_Google_Cloud_Vision_API.py**: Script for extracting text from images using Google Cloud Vision API and creating a Word document.
 - **processing_PDF_locally.py**: Script for extracting text from images using Tesseract and creating a Word document.

+## Contributing

+- If you want to make changes to the project, fork the repository, make your changes, and create a Pull Request.

 ## License